HotaruCMS/HotaruCMS/content/plugins/submit/readme.txt

 Changelog
 ---------
+v.1.0 2009/10/17 - Nick - New plugin hook for Akismet compatibility
 v.0.9 2009/10/17 - Nick - Updates for compatibility with Post Manager plugin
 v.0.8 2009/10/15 - Nick - Bug fixes for missing post url and slashed apostrophes v.0.7 2009/10/04 - Nick - Updates for compatibility with Hotaru 0.7